simonesilvestroni/m2m-website/_posts/2022-06-22-sound-particles-explorer.md

 I think it's pretty unbelieavable that this piece of software is completely free.
 [Download it for macOS and Windows](https://soundparticles.com/products/explorer).

+### Edit, March 2023

-> **Post edit, March 2023** — After a recent update, Explorer became slower, sloppy to the point of being unusable, at least on my older machine.
+After a recent update, Explorer became slower, sloppy to the point of being unusable, at least on my older machine.
 I'm not sure if the addition of a — for me unwanted — cloud-based sample shop is at the root of the lack of performance, either way I switched to [Reaper's Media Explorer](https://www.youtube.com/watch?v=zwTzHOedfYg).